The Leaving Song Pt. II

 "The Leaving Song Pt.
 II" is a song by American rock band AFI.
-It was released as the second single from their sixth studio album Sing the Sorrow in 2003.
+It was released as the second single from their sixth studio album Sing the Sorrow on September 8, 2003.
+It was also released to radio on June 3, 2003.

+The song peaked at number 16 on the US Alternative Songs chart and number 27 in Australia.

+Background

 "The Leaving Song Pt.
-II" was released to radio on June 3, 2003.
-It peaked at number 16 on the US Alternative Songs chart and number 27 in Australia.

-It was featured on the soundtrack of Madden 2004.
+II" featured on the soundtrack of Madden 2004.

+Background vocals are provided by Anna-Lynne Williams of the band Trespassers William, which was also the first time that she did session work for another artist.